After Dry January – what happened?

 Well – I did it.
-An entire January’s-worth of alcoholic abstinence.
+After Dry January I could look back on an entire January’s-worth of alcoholic abstinence.

 And yes, it was a VERY long month.